HolyNoodle/monorepo-coverage-diff/README.md

       - uses: actions/checkout@v3
       - name: Use Node.js ${{ matrix.node-version }}
         uses: actions/setup-node@v3
-        with:
-          cache: "yarn" # using yarn in this example, but it's just a matter of choice

       # The important part is below
       - uses: holynoodle/monorepo-coverage-diff@v6